sterlzbd/roda/README.md

-The `route` block is called whenever a new request comes in, and it is yieled an instance of a subclass of `Rack::Request` that uses `Sinuba::RequestMethods`, which handles matching routes.
+The `route` block is called whenever a new request comes in, and it is yieled an instance of a subclass of `Rack::Request` with some additional methods for matching routes.
 By convention, this argument should be named `r`.

-The primary way routes are matched in Sinuba is by calling `r.on`, or a method like `r.get` which calls `r.on`.  `r.on` takes each of the arguments given and tries to match them to the current request.
+The primary way routes are matched in Sinuba is by calling `r.on`, or a method like `r.get` or `r.is` which calls `r.on`.
+`r.on` takes each of the arguments given and tries to match them to the current request.
 If it is able to successfully match them, it yields to the `r.on` block, otherwise it returns immediately.
 If you want a block to always run, you can call `r.on` with no arguments.

+`r.get` is a shortcut that matches any GET request, and `r.is` is a shortcut that ensures the the exact route is matched and there are no further entries in the path.

 If `r.on` matches and control is yielded to the block, whenever the block returns, the response will be returned.
 If the block